katrin-berkenbusch/flui/README.md

 Ruy managed reference development, sequence analysis, testing, and provided all bioinformatic guidance.
 Brett was responsible for algorithm design and coding.

-The project was funded by the [Biosecurity New Zealand -- Tiakitanga Putaiao Aotearoa][mpi].
+The project was funded by [Biosecurity New Zealand
+-- Tiakitanga Putaiao Aotearoa][mpi].

 ## License and copyright